A Practical Guide to Website Benchmarking for Competitive Analysis

 Here is a list of platforms providing information pertinent to all:

 - SUPR-Q – The Standardized User Experience Percentile Rank Questionnaire attempts to gain “perceptions” of measures usability, trust, credibility, appearance, and loyalty.
+The SUPR-Q consists of an eight-item questionnaire you present to those who visit your site.

 - One thing we consistently reinforce here at The Good is the centrality of usability to your success.
 Users consistently rank their ability to navigate and understand your site as crucial to whether or not they will buy from you, recommend you, and return to your site the next time they need the goods or services you offer.